 A5 is perhaps the most common size for flyers, brochures, booklets and newsletters.
 It is big enough to present information clearly, but easy to handle, economic to print, and can be posted at the lowest letter rate.

 A6 is mostly used for postcards and small flyers.
-It is also possible to print booklets at this size, but their finishing is a little more complicated than those at A5 or A4 sizes.
+It is also possible to print booklets at this size.

 One very common size that doesn’t quite fit in the normal A-size progression is 1/3A4.
 It is a very common size for flyers and leaflets.